anidiplaha/anidiplaha/README.md

 - 👋 Hi, I’m @anidiplaha
-- 👀 I’m interested in Devlopment Python and JAVA
+- 👀 I’m interested in Devlopment Python and IOT
 - 🌱 I’m currently learning Python, IOT and JAVA
 - 💞️ I’m looking to collaborate on Python Projects
 - 📫 How to reach me 8981636248